ANG13T/bashsweep/README.md

 - Search Files for Keyword

 ### Cron Jobs
+Once you select the clean up function for bashsweep, you will be prompted with a crontab request.

 A crontab (aka "cron table") is a configuration file used in Unix-based operating systems to schedule and automate repetitive tasks.
 You can view the cron table by using the command `crontab -l`